si-co/rwdm/README.md

 and the complete results of our legal analysis (Section 5 in the paper).

-Our script is distributed under GNU GPLv3 license.
+The content of this repository is distributed under GNU GPLv3 license.